 We have a large, vibrant PhD/Professional Doctorate community within CASCADE.
 Our PhD students are studying a wide range of diverse topics across children’s social care, adult social care, exploitation and issues relating to criminal justice.
 The students and their topics are listed below.
 The doctoral students have regular meetings facilitated by Bridget Handley (PhD student).
 CASCADE doctoral students can join their meetings on-line or in-person.
 CASCADE students can access the desks and computers within our office space in Sbarc .
 The bright, open plan space within Sbarc allows for CASCADE PhD students to access desks and computers, spend time together, get to know each other, share their experiences, cross-fertilise their ideas and benefit from mutual support.
-Doctoral students can also access the lovely Milk and Sugar café for informal chats and meetings.
-Many of the CASCADE doctoral supervisors are also working within the centre.
+Many of the CASCADE doctoral supervisors also work within the centre.

 Current Doctoral/PhD Students